ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 where :math:`{K}_{H}` is the Henry’s law equilibrium constant.

-When snow is present, a resistance is added to account for diffusion through the snow based on the Millington-Quirk expression (equation ) and CLM’s prediction of the liquid water, ice, and air fractions of each snow layer.
+When snow is present, a resistance is added to account for diffusion through the snow based on the Millington-Quirk expression :eq:`24.13` and CLM’s prediction of the liquid water, ice, and air fractions of each snow layer.
 When the soil is ponded, the diffusivity is assumed to be that of methane in pure water, and the resistance as the ratio of the